filecoin-project/filecoin-docs/docs/mine/spacerace.md

 #### What branch and network will be used for the Space Race?

-The [testnet](https://docs.filecoin.io/how-to/networks/#testnet) is the used network.
+The Space Race competition will run on the [Testnet](https://docs.filecoin.io/how-to/networks/#testnet) network.

 #### Where can I get test FIL?

-You can get FILs from the [faucet](https://spacerace.faucet.glif.io).
+You can get FIL from the [faucet](https://spacerace.faucet.glif.io).

-#### Where can I find the stats of the network and progress of Space Race?
+#### Where can I track Space Race progress and Testnet network stats?

-Network stats for the testnet can be found on the [dashboard](https://stats.testnet.filecoin.io/d/z6FtI92Zz/chain?orgId=1&refresh=45s&from=now-30m&to=now&kiosk), and Space Race standings is available on [this dashboard](https://spacerace.filecoin.io).
+The [Competition Dashboard](https://spacerace.filecoin.io/) is where you can track Space Race storage progress and register your miner(s).

+Block Rewards standings are listed on the [Block Rewards Dashboard](https://reward.testnet.filecoin.io/), and network stats on the [Testnet Network Stats](https://stats.testnet.filecoin.io/) page.

 #### How is the "location" of a mining operation determined?